Nvidia Shield Tablet: Issues

-On July 31, 2015, Nvidia issued a recall to replace Shield Tablet devices, sold between July 2014 and July 2015, since the battery had overheating issues that posed a fire hazard.
+On July 31, 2015, Nvidia issued a recall to replace Shield Tablet devices sold between July 2014 and July 2015 due to overheating issues that posed a fire hazard.

 The Shield Tablet K1 supports DirectStylus 2 (sold separately).
 However, this requires the user to upgrade to system update 1.2.
-This update provides integration of its unique software features (e.g. palm-rejection, NVIDIA-lasso) into Android.
+This update provides integration of its unique software features (e.g., palm rejection, NVIDIA Lasso) into Android.

 Reception

 Android Central's Andrew Martonik likes the Shield Tablet, praising its speakers and the Twitch streaming ability.
 The downsides are that the tablet is heavier than its competitor (390 g to the Nexus 7's 290 g) and it may be too expensive for some (the tablet is $299 to $399, the controller is $59, and the cover is $39).
-The Shield Tablet K1 released in late 2015 comes without a charger or stylus.
+The Shield Tablet K1, released in late 2015, comes without a charger or stylus.